Here's a brief guide

 Visit our page of successful local fly patterns, and if you need a simple streamcraft reminder on how to approach local Colorado waters, do a quick review of the Ten Commandments+.

-Here are a number of links we use over and over for information and for personal purchases.
-Yes, they are commercial sites, but no one pays us to list them here.
-We simply find them helpful and valuable resources.
+Yes, some are commercial sites, but no one pays us to list them here.
+We simply find them to be helpful and useful resources.

-Use these links for fishing conditions on the Green River below Flaming Gorge and other Utah fishing spots.
+Use this link for fishing conditions on the Green River on or below Flaming Gorge.
 Here are some good descriptions of streams and lakes in Yellowstone Park.

 Need to start a license purchase online, try these links for Colorado, Wyoming, or Utah.

-Our favorite online stores for gear and tying materials are Cabela's, Orvis, and Feather Craft.
+Our favorite online stores for gear and tying materials are Orvis, The Fly Shop, and Feather Craft.

 Orv Petersen